giucris/yasp/README.md

 Take a look to the detailed user documentation for [Session](/docs/Session.md), [YaspExecution](/docs/YaspExecution.md), [YaspPlan](/docs/YaspPlan.md)

-### Source and Destination

-Yasp support all default Spark sources and destination plus:
-* XML
-* Delta table

 ## Usage

 Currently you can use Yasp in three different way